Darxo/Hardened/README.md

 - **Cut Artery** now applies 3 stack of bleed when inflicted
 - **Cut Throat** now applies 6 stack of bleed when inflicted

+### Retinue/Follower

+- **Bount Hunter Follower** now costs 2500 Crowns (down from 4000).
+It now grants +5% for enemies to become champtions (up from +3%).
+It no longer grants crowns when you kill champions
+- **Lookout Follower** no longer grants 25% more vision at all times.
+It now always provides a scouting report for enemies near you, just like "Band of Poachers" origin
+- **Scout Follower** no longer grants 15% more movement speed.
+It now grants 20% more movement speed while in Forests and Swamp.
+It also grants 25% Vision while on hills or mountains

 ### Enemies

 - Introduce a new **Headless** effect, which sets the headarmor to 0 and redirects any attack to hit the body and grants immunity to **Distracted**